A Week in Pictures - Latin America & Caribbean

 -

-This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean, curated by AP photo editor Anita Baca in Mexico City.
+This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean, curated by AP photo editor Leslie Mazoch in Mexico City.

 Follow AP visual journalism: